ferrarijh/full-stack-reacdtive/README.md

 ## How to simulate

 1. Sign in at [Pixabay API](https://pixabay.com/service/about/api/) and get API key.

-Create `Key` class with `KEY` field and your API key.
+2. In `webflux-server` project, create `Key` class and put your API key in the `KEY` field.
 ```java
 package com.jonathan.app;